AdobeDocs/experience-manager-65.en/help/sites-administering/setting-up-ims-integrations-for-aem.md

 >[!NOTE]
 >
->Adobe customers use [Adobe Developer Console](https://developer.adobe.com/console) to generate credentials that enable access to various APIs.
+>Adobe customers use the [Adobe Developer Console](https://developer.adobe.com/console) to generate credentials that enable access to various APIs.
 Customers select from various credential types ranging from OAuth Server-to-Server to Single-Page App.
-One of those credential types, Service Account (JWT) credentials, has been deprecated in favor of the OAuth Server-to-Server credentials with Service Pack 20.
+The credential type Service Account (JWT) is now deprecated in favor of the OAuth Server-to-Server credentials with Service Pack 20.
 This change can be back ported to older Service Packs, starting with Service Pack 11 up to Service Pack 20 with the use of a hotfix that you can download [here](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html?package=/content/software-distribution/en/details.html/content/dam/aem/public/adobe/packages/cq650/hotfix/ims-jwt-compatibility-package-6.5-1.0.zip).

 Adobe Experience Manager (AEM) can be integrated with many other Adobe solutions.
 For example, Adobe Target, Adobe Analytics, and others.

 The integrations use an IMS integration, configured with S2S OAuth.

-* Once you have created:
+* After you have created:

   * [Credentials in the Developer Console](#credentials-in-the-developer-console)